Jonah Heim Player Props: Rangers vs. Nationals

 Jonah Heim At The Plate

-- Among qualifying hitters, he ranks 25th in batting average, while his on-base percentage ranks 53rd and he is 35th in slugging.
+- Among qualifying hitters in baseball, he ranks 23rd in batting average, 54th in on-base percentage, and 39th in slugging.

-- In 34 games this season (44.2%), Heim has picked up an RBI, and in 14 of those games (18.2%) he had two or more.
+- In 34 games this year (43.6%), Heim has picked up an RBI, and in 14 of those games (17.9%) he had more than one.
 He has also driven home three or more of his team's runs in eight contests.

+- In 32 of 78 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.